apostrophecms/apostrophe-workflow/README.md

 *The editor may appear to allow removing the prefix from the slug, but it is always restored on save.*

+## Tags and localization: we recommend using joins instead

+Tags in Apostrophe follow the typical MongoDB approach of a simple array property containing strings.
+They are localized like other fields.
+Thus if they are used to select content for display it is important to be consistent when translating tags to a particular locale.

+When working with localization it may be preferable to avoid tags in favor of joins.
+A `joinByOne` or `joinByArray` relationship can be used to relate a document to various "categories," which are localized documents in their own right and therefore behave consistently across locales. `apostrophe-workflow` will ensure that exported joins referencing a category in one locale are correctly adjusted to point to the equivalent category in the other locale.

 ## Workflow with permissions: limiting who can do what

 The workflow module supports permissions.
 This tutorial breaks down how to go about setting up a site with permissions and then creating permissions groups for particular locales.
 We'll then add new users to each of those groups and experiment with what they can and can't do.